 The sole explanation?
 Surely, no. But part of the problem, most probably.

 5. Not working on week-ends

-Don’t get us wrong though: this doesn’t mean Hungarians work less than their neighbours: around 40 hours per week, in line with EU average.
+Don’t get us wrong though: this doesn’t mean Hungarians work less than their neighbours: around 40 hours per week, in line with the EU average.
 It might simply imply that they’re better at separating professional and leisure time.